Gianni Boncompagni: Life and career

 Boncompagni made his television debut in 1977, as the presenter of the musical variety Discoring.
-In the mid-1980s, he got a personal success as the director and author of the television programs Pronto, Raffaella? and Pronto, chi gioca?, and between 1987 and 1990 he wrote and directed the Sunday afternoon show Domenica in.
+In the mid-1980s, he got a personal success as the director and author of the television programmes Pronto, Raffaella? and Pronto, chi gioca?, and between 1987 and 1990 he wrote and directed the Sunday afternoon show Domenica in.
 In 1991 he moved to Fininvest, where he created the show Non è la Rai, which launched the career of several future actresses including Ambra Angiolini (presenter from the third season), Nicole Grimaudo, Romina Mondello and Sabrina Impacciatore.
 In the second half of the 1990s he came back to RAI, where he got a further success with the late night variety show Macao.

 Boncompagni is also well known as a lyricist, and his collaborations include songs by Raffaella Carrà, Patty Pravo, Johnny Dorelli, Renato Zero, Jimmy Fontana, and Carmen Villani.

 Personal life

-Boncompagni had a ten year relationship with the television presenter and singer Raffaella Carrà.
+Boncompagni had a ten-year relationship with the television presenter and singer Raffaella Carrà.
 He also had relationships with actresses Isabella Ferrari and Claudia Gerini.

-His younger daughter Barbara (born in 1963) had a brief career in the 1980s as a singer and a showgirl.
+His younger daughter, Barbara (born in 1963), had a brief career in the 1980s as a singer and a showgirl.